gemini-hlsw/seqexec/modules/edu.gemini.seqexec.server/TCS_Configuration.md

 # Structure of the TCS Configuration Code
 The code that configures TCS will be separated in at least two layers.
 At the top layer is the code that translates the step parameters to a TCS configuration and deals with the details described above.
-The bottom layer deals the actual TCS, reading the its state and sending commands to it.
+The bottom layer deals with the actual TCS, reading its state and sending commands to it.
 The bottom layer behavior will be defined by an interface.
 A dummy implementation will be created for testing purposes.